Xcarry1996/HelloGitHub/README.md

 # Hellocoder

 My name is Jack and
-here is my secret garden for self-entertainment, including practicing my not-too-bad Chinglish.
+here is my secret garden for self-entertainment, and practicing my not-too-bad Chinglish.

 ## Jackion